Diabetes in Schools Website User Terms

 (a) you remain responsible for complying with all your legal obligations, including in relation to diabetes and the management of diabetes; and

-(b) while all care has been taken in the preparation of the material on the Website, you are aware that the information published on the Website and any training provided in connection with the Diabetes in Schools program, including training provided online and face-to-face training that is registered for with the Website:
+(b) while reasonable care has been taken in the preparation of the material on the Website, you are aware that the information published on the Website and any training provided in connection with the Diabetes in Schools program, including training provided online and face-to-face training that is registered for using the Website:

-3.1 To the extent that our website includes functionality that allows you to upload content to our website (“your content”):
+3.2 To the extent that our Website includes functionality that allows you to upload content to our Website (“your content”):

 (a) you remain the owner of your content;

-(b) you grant us an irrevocable, worldwide, perpetual, non-exclusive licence to use, reproduce and communicate to the public your content for the purposes of operating our website and providing services to you;
+(b) you grant us an irrevocable, worldwide, perpetual, non-exclusive, royalty free licence to use, reproduce and communicate to the public your content for the purposes of operating our Website and providing services to you;

-(d) we may reject or take down your content at any time, including if we think in our discretion that it breaches these terms of use or otherwise is not appropriate for inclusion on our website.
+(d) we may reject or take down your content at any time for any reason, including if we think in our discretion that it breaches these Website User Terms or otherwise is not appropriate for inclusion on our Website.

-3.3 You must, in your use of the Website, comply with all relevant laws and third party rights.
+3.4 You must, in your use of the Website, comply with all applicable laws.

 4 Our liability is limited